OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Module can be installed with regular composer installation.
 Composer performs all necessary installation steps.

-Example command how to install OXID eShop Module Template module with composer:
+Sample command how to install the OXID eShop Module Template module with composer:

 .. code:: bash